Ion Coulomb crystals: an exotic form of condensed matter: Introduction

 with the dimensionless parameters

-These equations of motion are examples of the so-called Mathieu Equations, which can lead to spatially confined motion whenever the parameters $a$ and $q$ lie within the areas of combined stability as in Fig.~\ref{fig:Paul_trap_stability_diagram}.
+Equations \eqref{DiffEq_u1} are examples of the so-called Mathieu Equations.
+They can lead to spatially confined motion whenever the parameters $a=|a_u|$ and $q=|q_u|$ lie within the areas of combined stability as illustrated in Fig.~\ref{fig:Paul_trap_stability_diagram}.
 The motion within this so-called stability diagram is generally rather complex.
-However, for $a,q\ll 1$ the solution to the equation of motion can very well be approximated by the trajectory
+However, for $a,q\ll 1$ the solution to the equation of motion can be well approximated by the trajectory